 Dating from the 16th Century, charming West Down House is situated in a small rural hamlet just over a mile from the ancient village of Bradworthy on the north Devon and Cornwall border.

 The manor house retains fascinating features from the days it was occupied by local gentry.
-Described in Victorian times as a gentleman's residence this romantic retreat offers a spacious holiday apartment in the manor house and three adjoining, enchanting holiday cottages.
+This romantic retreat offers a spacious holiday apartment in the manor house and three adjoining, enchanting holiday cottages.

 All properties provide a high standard of accommodation and sleep from two to four persons (plus cot in larger four person properties).
-Properties are inspected annually by our letting agents whilst gas and oil equipment, water supply, portable electrical appliances and fire extinguishers are inspected regularly by members of the relevant bodies concerned (e.g. CORGI, OFTEC, Local Council etc).
+Properties are inspected annually by our letting agents.

 Explore this quiet, unspoilt corner of northwest Devon close to the breathtaking north Devon and Cornwall coastline with its fishing, smuggling and shipwrecking history.
 Meander along quiet winding country lanes with their characteristic high, wildflower-rich hedgerows known as Devon banks.